ttran375/math210/README.md

 **Solve by hand (without the use of software) and include full solutions.**

-## Question 3

-> 3\.
-The following data represents the ages for a sample of people
-> swimming at a community centre pool:
+3\.
+The following data represents the ages for a sample of people swimming at a community centre pool:

 4, 20, 23, 7, 23, 17, 27, 28, 47, 49, 23, 18, 34, 43